 You will need to take chains for you car as the roads may be very icy and snowy in Verbier.
 If you are renting a car in Geneva, these are usually provided, however do check.

 If you do not have parking at your Verbier destination then it is a good idea to unload your luggage and then park in one of Verbier’s car parks.
 The car park at Verbier’s sport centre is free of charge.

 How long does it take to get from Geneva to Verbier?

 By Car Usualy it takes approximately 1 ½ to 2 hours to drive to Verbier.
 By Train If you get a direct train, the journey takes approximately 1hr 45mins to Martigny with a change onto the Grande st Bernard Express which takes you on a short journey to Le Chable below Verbier.
 Here you get a bus or the gondola that takes you up to Verbier, which takes approximately 20 minutes.

 PARKING IN VERBIER

 There’s huge amounts of accommodation options depending on exactly what you’re looking for in Verbier.
 Le Chable (the town below Verbier where the lift starts) also offers some great value options too.
-If you’re looking for any recommendations and advice or would like to stay where other academy clients will be feel free to drop us an email (email@example.com) enquiring about accommodation and we’ll be happy to help and make some suggestions.
+If you’re looking for any recommendations please check out our accommodation information page here.
+You can also email us (firstname.lastname@example.org) enquiring about accommodation and we’ll be happy to help and make some suggestions.
 If you give us an idea on your budget (low, middle or high) and if you’d like suggestions for just Verbier or Le Chable as well that would be great.